Aabrekkenibba-2.jpg

 Brenndalen.
 A valley with waterfall in the foreground and glacier in the background

 Do you want to experience the glacier first-hand?
 The Brenndalen hike is your shortest alternative.
 Starting from Aabrekk Farm, you quickly gain elevation before reaching the plateau.
 From there you traverse through this beautiful valley, with less incline and more sightseeing.
 However, when reaching the inner parts, you need to prepare for some climbing.
-Ready up for beautiful rivers, wildlife, and waterfalls - with sight of the glacier at the very end.
+Prepare for beautiful rivers, wildlife, and waterfalls - with sight of the glacier at the very end.

 Technical information